aarron-lee/crunchyroll-linux/README.md

 I've tested the `Streaming Controls` Steam input community layout by Bleiodes, which works fairly well.

 Also, in the Steam Game settings for the app, set the resolution as 1080p.
 The App was not designed for higher resolutions, you may see visual bugs at higher than 1080p resolutions.

+## Flatpak install (experimental)

+flatpak currently requires a manual install, a flathub submission is being investigated.

+See instructions here if you want to manually install the flatpak: https://github.com/aarron-lee/flathub/tree/crunchyroll-linux

 # Controller Support